 The Mate SE is a slightly upgraded 7X sold under the Huawei brand.
 It comes with 1GB of RAM more (4GB) than the U.S. version of Honor’s device and double the storage at 64GB.
 It looks more or less identical but comes in different colors.

-The rest of the specs including the display, chipset, and battery remain the same.
+The rest of the specs — including display, chipset, and battery — remain the same.
 That means the smartphone comes with a dual-camera setup featuring 16 and 2MP sensors, a 5.93-inch Full HD+ display, and the Kirin 659 chipset.
-It’s also super affordable, although it costs $30 more than the Honor 7X.
-You can get it on Amazon for $230 in gold or grey.
+It’s also super affordable, although it costs a bit more than the Honor 7X.
+You can get it on Amazon for $239 in gold or grey.

-These are the best phones with dual cameras in our opinion, but there are plenty of other great models out there.
+We think these are the best phones with dual cameras, but there are plenty of other great models out there.
 Which ones would you add to this list?
 Let us know in the comments!